Room for Rent (2019 film): Plot

-Elderly housewife Joyce Smith (Lin Shaye) is left distraught after her husband Fred dies in a slip and fall accident while fixing the roof.
+Elderly housewife Joyce Smith (Lin Shaye) is left distraught after her husband Fred mysteriously dies in a slip and fall accident while fixing the roof.
 Her probate attorney tells her that he owed a substantial amount of money on a loan, and apart from $2,200 in savings, he left no other assets in his name.

-While in the library, Joyce notices a magazine that teaches homeowners how to turn their properties into a (bed and breakfast), and later converts her property.
+While in the library, Joyce notices a magazine that teaches homeowners how to turn their properties into a bnb (bed and breakfast), and later converts her property.
 A young writer, Sarah, and her husband Edward become the first lodgers.
-Joyce bonds with Sarah but Edward is put off by her demeanour; they leave promptly but she and Sarah stay in touch via letters.
+Joyce bonds with Sarah but Edward is put off by her demeanor; they promptly leave but she and Sarah stay in touch via letters.

-Soon after, a handsome young man named Bob moves into Joyce's house.
+Soon after, a handsome young man named Robert moves into Joyce's house.
 She becomes infatuated with him, making special dinners, dressing up to impress him, and even gets a satellite dish so he can watch an all-football channel.
 After divorcing Edward, Sarah visits Joyce and shares an intimate night with Robert, causing a rift between herself and Joyce.

-Joyce's neighbour Gladys tells Sarah she fell out with Joyce a while back due to her split-thinking and abandonment issues.
+Joyce's neighbor Gladys tells Sarah she fell out with Joyce a while back due to her split-thinking and abandonment issues.
 Gladys also tells her that Fred forced Joyce to abort a baby.
 After Sarah leaves, Joyce visits Gladys and suffocates her with a pillow.
-When Bob asks Joyce where Sarah went, she lies and claims she has returned home to her husband, making Bob feel worthless.
-He later catches Joyce going through his belongings and confronts her; she tells him he reminds her of her son who passed away years ago.
-Bob accepts the lie but remains cautious.
+When Robert asks Joyce where Sarah went, she lies and claims she has returned home to her husband, making Robert feel worthless.
+He later catches Joyce going through his belongings and confronts her; she tells him he reminds her of her son who died years ago.
+Robert accepts the lie but remains cautious.

-Joyce makes Bob a home-cooked meal but spikes his food and then sexually assaults him while he is unconscious.
+Joyce makes Robert a home-cooked meal but spikes his food and then rapes him while he is unconscious.
 She later finds money and cocaine in his belongings, suggesting he is a drug trafficker.
-After awakening, Bob finds a letter from Sarah, revealing Joyce's lies and manipulations.
+After awakening, Robert finds a letter from Sarah, revealing Joyce's lies and manipulations.
 He confronts Joyce and then collects his belongings, intending to move out, but Joyce bludgeons him with a frying pan, killing him.
-She reads the rest of Sarah's letter to Bob, in which Sarah reveals that she is pregnant.
+She reads the rest of Sarah's letter to Robert, in which Sarah reveals that she is pregnant.

-Joyce, who has always wanted a child, invites Sarah to stay at her home while Joyce takes a vacation using Bob's drug money.
-Joyce buries Bob's remains in the backyard and gets rid of his personal items.
-Sarah goes to Bob's old room but finds it locked.
+Joyce, who has always wanted a child, invites Sarah to stay at her home while Joyce takes a vacation using Robert's drug money.
+Joyce buries Robert's remains in the backyard and gets rid of his personal items.
+Sarah goes to Robert's old room but finds it locked.
 Unbeknownst to Sarah, Joyce has redesigned the room into a nursery, leaving behind a welcoming sign from grandma, foreboding her return after Sarah has given birth.